 The common name derives from the cog-like projection on the back of the adult

 at 28-36 mm (females larger than males), our largest assassin bug(1)

 The "wheel" on the adult insect's back is unmistakable.
-Immature nymphs are mostly red.
-Adults are gray to brown.
+Nymphs are mostly red.

 Found where prey is abundant: adults often lurk on composite flowers attractive to insects, or prowl in trees where caterpillars are plentiful

 Nymphs hatch in spring, adults are found late spring into fall and early winter

 All stages prey upon other insects (caterpillars, aphids, bees, sawflies, etc.) and are considered beneficial

 One generation per year.
 Adults mate in fall, the male then guards the female

 since other males may try to move in